Women's March San Diego Board

 Amy Epstein-Swazey

 Amy holds a bachelor’s degree in International Relations & Business from the State University of New York at Buffalo.
-After further studies at Columbia University and George Washington University, with a focus on Computer Science and IT Risk & Change Management, she also completed a master’s certificate in Information Technology Project Management and is CSM and PMP certified.
+She pursued additional studies in Computer Science and IT Risk & Change Management at Columbia University and George Washington University.
+She also earned a master’s certificate in Information Technology Project Management and holds both CSM and PMP certifications.

 Genoveva Aguilar